Ruby-Network/corlink/packages/express/README.md

 ## Usage
 > [!IMPORTANT]
 > This middleware requires the `cookie-parser` middleware to be used before it.
+And `cooki-parser` needs to have signing enabled.

 - ECMAScript